Manage subscriptions and bills for Atlassian cloud products

-If any users only use Trello and don’t access any of your other Atlassian products, we’ll count them towards your Atlassian Access bill.
-If you don’t want to pay for these additional users, you can deactivate their accounts, removing their access to Trello.
+If your users have access to a Trello workspace, we count them towards your Atlassian Access bill.
+If you don’t want to pay for these additional users, you can remove them from all Trello workspaces, or deactivate their accounts.

 You won’t pay for these users as part of your Access bill:

 Users who haven't been active since Feb 2018.

 Trello users not part of a Trello workspace.

 Trello users with access to another Atlassian cloud product.
 You’re already paying for them in your Access bill.

 Users with only Trello access that you’re paying for from a legacy Enterprise.
 If you’ve verified the domain of Trello users from a legacy Trello Enterprise, those users won't have an Atlassian account unless you link the Enterprise to your organization.
 Until those users have Atlassian accounts, they won’t appear in your Manage accounts and won’t be part of your Access bill.

 Trello users you’re paying for from a legacy Enterprise.
 Your licensed Enterprise users on a legacy Trello Enterprise will not be included as part of your Access bill.
 If they have a license but have not been claimed by the Enterprise, they still won’t be included in the Access bill, but they’ll have an Atlassian account and will appear in your Managed accounts.